 Grants are available to individuals or to organisations for the benefit of residents of Clare.
 Grants may be given for the purchase of books and equipment.
 Contact the Clerk to The Trustees.

 The Charities, through the Trustees, are now able to make small grants to individuals who find themselves in need of a little extra financial help.
 These grants may be available from the Charities by application in writing to the Clerk to the Trustees – see address below.
+More information in Announcements 18 May 2017.

 The Combined Charities covers two registered charities: